SocialInteractionLab/socialinteractionlab.github.io/_papers/_hold/2016_GestaltDots_Vision.md

 ---
 title: "Can two dots form a Gestalt?
-Measuring emergent features with the capacity co­effi­cient."
+Measuring emergent features with the capacity coefficient."
 collection: publications
 permalink:
 excerpt: